MISSIONS - MINISTRY

 As the humanitarian relief and development arm of The United Methodist Church, the United Methodist Committee on Relief assists United Methodists and churches to become involved globally in direct ministry to persons in need.
 UMCOR comes alongside those who suffer from natural or human-caused disasters – be it famine, hurricane, war, flood, fire, or other events—to alleviate suffering and to be a source of help and hope for those left most vulnerable.

-Peace Quilters meet once a month in the church basement to construct fleece blankets and sew quilts for those in need.
-Our lovingly made quilts have been given to many people, including those given locally, as well as quilts driven and hand-delivered to refugees in Mexico.
-We encourage both Peace Members and community members to join us for this worthy cause.
-Each of the quilts is blessed and the receiver is prayer for.
+Peace Quilters meet once or twice a month in the church basement to construct fleece blankets and sew quilts for those in need.
+Our lovingly made quilts have been given to many people, including those given locally as well as quilts driven and hand-delivered to refugees in Mexico.
+We encourage both Peace members and community members to join us for this worthy cause.
+Each of the quilts is blessed and the receiver is prayed for.
 Can't sew?
-That's ok, we can still use your help to cut and pin.
-Join us on the third Monday of each month from 9 am - 3 pm in the church basement.
+That's ok, we can still use your help to cut, pin, tie, and design.
+Join us on the first and third Mondays of each month from 9 am - 3 pm in the church basement. (check the church calendar in the current newsletter for the exact schedule.)
 Bring your own lunch and join in on fellowship and quilting!

 PRAYER SHAWL MINISTRY